zimski/blog/_posts/2018-04-10-gitlab_rails_ci.md

 Chrome browser` to run our browser.

 ## The staging deploy Stage
-This is an easy step, it will be responsible to deploy the app in heroku and call the database migration.
+This is an easy step, it will be responsible for deploying the app in Heroku and call the database migration.

 # The GITLAB-CI

-Gitlab offer to everyone ( and I am highly gratefull to them) a way to define how the code will be tested / deployed by creating a `.gitlab-ci` in the root of your project hosted at gitlab.
+Gitlab offer to everyone ( and I am highly grateful to them) a way to define how the code will be tested / deployed by creating a `.gitlab-ci` in the root of your project hosted at gitlab.